A close up look at a some profiteroles decorated with pink sprinkles. They are made into a croquembouche.

 What are profiteroles?

 Bite-sized profiteroles are easy to pickup and eat with your fingers.
-A perfect party food, with appetizers and finger foods.
-Profiteroles would be a great choice for a Christmas get together or a dinner party.
+A perfect recipe for parties and get togethers to serve alongside appetizers and finger foods.

 Filling Profiteroles